 Digital books are well established.
 Project Gutenberg, an online library of books that can be downloaded free of charge, has been expanding its collection since 1971.
 Almost its entire library consists of books that are available in the public domain, although there are a few copyright texts which are also included.

 The popularity of digital e-books has been accelerated by a number of dedicated portable e-book readers.
-The various Amazon Kindle and Kobo Aura hardware are extremely popular devices which have enabled readers to conveniently access a huge library of books, magazines and newspapers on the move.
-What is particularly noteworthy is that Linux is the operating system that runs each of these devices.
+The various Amazon Kindle are extremely popular devices which have enabled readers to conveniently access a huge library of books, magazines and newspapers on the move.
+What is particularly noteworthy is that Linux is the operating system that runs the devices.

 However, Linux is also an attractive way of reading e-books on a desktop computer or notebook.
 Linux has a good range of open source software which helps users to organize their e-book collection, catch up on a novel, or even to create and publish their own e-book.

-To provide an insight into the free software that is available, we have compiled a list of 7 of our favorite e-book software.
+To provide an insight into the free software that is available, we have compiled a list of 8 of our favorite e-book software.
 Hopefully, there will be something of interest here for anyone who wants to read, organize and create electronic books.
-We give our highest recommendation to Calibre, Booktype, and FBReader.
+We give our highest recommendation to Foliate, Calibre, and Sigil.
 Here’s our ratings for all the software.

-So, let’s explore the 7 e-book tools at hand.
+Let’s explore the 8 e-book tools at hand.
 For each application we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots, together with links to relevant resources.

 |Calibre||e-book library management application with excellent feature set|